Human Resources

 • Flexi-working organizations.
 Companies that offer telecommuting or flexible hours may find virtual training a convenient option for employees who choose their own schedules.

 • Remote working organizations.
-Companies with a fully remote workforce, where employees work from different locations and may not have the opportunity to meet in person.
-Virtual training allows these employees to receive training together despite their physical distance.
+Companies with a fully remote workforce may not have the opportunity to meet in person.
+Virtual training makes it easier to complete remote employee onboarding and learn new skills or areas of the business despite their physical distance.

 How to prepare your virtual classroom for engaging training sessions

 You can maximize the potential of virtual training by ensuring technical readiness, creating interactive materials, and fostering an inclusive environment in your virtual classroom.
-Here's how:
+Here's how to conduct virtual training sessions for employees or customers:

 You can mix synchronous and asynchronous activities or focus solely on one type of delivery.
 For example, if your content is more suited to VILT, you can incorporate synchronous video sessions like webinars or virtual classrooms.
 Otherwise, you could focus on curating a knowledge base of self-paced online courses and on-demand webinars for trainees to try in their own time.